erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 **Nodes Visualization**:

 Each node is initially displayed with a label attached to it.
 If the underlying dataset contains a `label` or `name` field, the content of that field is used.
-Otherwise it uses the `id` field (*see [Element Types and Variables](#element-types-and-variables) on how to change which labels are displayed*).
-The appearance of nodes is determined by their `type` property: Different *types* of nodes are visualized using different shapes and colours.
+Otherwise, it uses the `id` field (*see [Element Types and Variables](#element-types-and-variables) on how to change which labels are displayed*).
+The appearance of nodes is determined by their `type` property: Different *types* of nodes are visualized using different shapes and colors.

 Expandable nodes are marked by having a green plus sign on top of itself.
 A node is expandable if it has outgoing edges to nodes not yet displayed by the visualizer.